varunshenoy/super-json-mode/README.md

 However, this is inefficient.

 Notice how each of these keys are independent of one another.
-Madlibs takes advantage of **prompt parallelism** by treating every key-value pair in the schema as a separate inquiry.
+Super JSON Mode takes advantage of **prompt parallelism** by treating every key-value pair in the schema as a separate inquiry.

 For example, we can extract the `num_baths` without having already generated the `address`!